tc39/notes/es7/2015-11/nov-19.md

 JH: Generic code should use the iteration protocol, not .forEach, when feature-testing and doing synchronous iteration

-DD: We’re making a gradual transition towards iteration, so we should be OK breaking the uniformity of forEach.
-There’s a small window for code to use generic forEach and expect it to be synchronous.
+DD: We're making a gradual transition towards iteration, so we should be OK breaking the uniformity of forEach.
+There's a small window for code to use generic forEach and expect it to be synchronous.

 YK: How could we help figure this out?

 DD: We could market it somehow and get people to switch to the iteration protocol

-YK: I think Domenic’s transitional story is good
+YK: I think Domenic's transitional story is good

 JH: So, should we advance to stage 2?